hugoladret/bw_invariance/README.md

 # University of Montreal - NSC6084 course project
 ## Can a contrast invariance model account for bandwidth invariance in the primary visual cortex ?
 ## Repository structure
-Model development will first start in the ./python and will then be translated in MATLAB under the ./matlab folder.
+Code can be found under the ./python folder.
+The figure - code mapping is the following :

 ## TODO :
 [X] Implement basic LIF simulation